INgoRah/IN10d/README.md

 5B - search next device, returns 0 if nothing found or | id | adr [8]
 01 - read one event from fifo, status: busy,ok,no_data
 02 - add switch entry:  type, bus, adr1, latch, press [0..2], da.bus,da.adr,da.pio
-03 - write PIO: type, bus, adr1, pio
+03 - write PIO: type, bus, adr1, pio and release lock, check for an event acknowledging the change E2 - lock i2c bus and get status, if no events in the queue the lock is released again 78 - Handle ack: pass the sequence number to be acked, this releases the lock

 status: alarm bus 3 | alarm bus 2 | alarm bus 1 | alarm bus0
 bus select